practicalli/clojure/data-structures/vector.md

 (conj [5 10] 15)
 ```

-> **Hint** When a function is effectively asking if a value is true or false, its refered to as a _predicate function_.
+> **Hint** When a function is effectively asking if a value is true or false, its referred to as a _predicate function_.
 Its common practice in Clojure to place a `?` at the end of that functions name.

 ## Lookup data from a Vector